eastgenomics/trendyQC/README.md

 DB_PASSWORD=
 # trendyqc host used in the settings.py to define which hosts are allowed
 HOST=
+# slack token for sending messages using Hermes bot
+SLACK_TOKEN=
+# slack channel to send messages to
+SLACK_CHANNEL=

 # VARIABLES USED IN POSTGRES CONTAINER
 # database username to create